SendiAp/Remaining/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## I considered building the patio by myself.
+But I didn't have the stones.